rstub/swephR/cran-comments.md

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Updated the CITATION file to use bibentry()
+This release fixes a new warning found on CRAN.
+It also adds and updates some included datafiles.

 ## Test environments

-* local Linux install: R 4.3.0
+* local Linux install: R 4.4.2
 * Ubuntu (on GHA): R oldrel, release, devel
 * Mac OS X (on GHA): R release
 * Windows (on GHA): R release